osipxd/encrypted-datastore/README.md

 ### Thanks

 - Artem Kulakov ([Fi5t]), for his [example][secured-datastore] of DataStore encryption.
-- God, for posibility to [hack] Kotlin internal visibility modifier
+- Gods of Kotlin, for posibility to [hack] `internal` visibility modifier

 ## License